 As a New Englander, chowder runs thick in my blood.
 Besides eating it straight off the cob, there's no better way to enjoy summer corn in all its sweet glory than in a sweet, rich, and creamy bowl of chowder.
 My mother's recipe invovled a can of creamed corn, an equal amount of half-and-half, and a teaspoon of chicken bouillon.
-I loved that version growing up (and it's still a cornerstone of my little sister's recipe repertoire), but over the years I've been perfecting my own take on the dish, and its secret really comes down to one thing:
+I loved that version growing up, but over the years I've been perfecting my own take on the dish, and its secret really comes down to one thing:

 Want to know the secret to great corn chowder?
 Great corn.
 It's as simple as that.
 The trick is getting the great corn.
 After that, it's a cake walk.